gitee2github/docs/docs/en/docs/Administration/basic-configuration.md

 ### Setting the Keyboard Layout

-To set the keyboard layout, run the following command as the user  **root**.
+To set the keyboard layout, run the following command as the **root** user.
 In the command,  _map_  indicates the keyboard layout to be set.
 Run the  **localectl list-keymaps**  command to obtain the value range.
-Change it based on the site requirements.
+Change it as required.

 ```
 $ localectl set-keymap map